vkalinichev/bemed-components/README.md

 # bemed components
 BEM-flavored React Components.

-[Styled Components][styled-components] is great!
+[styled-components] is great!
 It allows to write clean markup code.
 But sometimes you want to keep CSS in CSS.

 [BEM] (methodology) is fabulous and time-tested but working directly with its classnames in markup is not a pleasure.